microsoft/PSRule/README.md

 [PSRule.Rules.Kubernetes] | A suite of rules to validate Kubernetes resources using PSRule.
 [PSRule.Rules.CAF]        | A suite of rules to validate Azure resources against the Cloud Adoption Framework (CAF) using PSRule.
 [PSRule.Monitor]          | Send and query PSRule analysis results in Azure Monitor.
+[PSRule-pipelines]        | An Azure DevOps extension for using PSRule within Azure Pipelines.

 ## Changes and versioning